 One common response to claims of lexical flexibility in a language is to show that the grammar does in fact show evidence for categorical distinctions, but that the evidence is simply subtle (Dixon 2004; Floyd 2011; Palmer 2017).
 In this approach, traditional categories are typically thought to be universally instantiated, to be found in all of the world’s languages provided one looks hard enough.
 There are however two concerns with this approach: First, it would seem to engage in methodological opportunism (cf. Croft 2001).
 Criteria which highlight data suggestive of the category in question are privileged, while additional criteria that might suggest flexible membership or categorical subdivisions are ignored.
 More germane to this dissertation, however, is the fact that this response to lexical flexibility shifts the focus away from the very interesting ways in which categories differ across languages.
 Even when subtle evidence for categorical distinctions is found, there remain drastic and qualitative differences in the way that those categories are realized as compared to other languages with more clearly demarcated categories.
 Typologists should not be satisfied to gloss over these differences.
-Instead, differences in the strength of expression of lexical categories in a language should be taken as a dimension of variation to be mapped out and explored in a robust typological way, as this dissertation attempts to do.
+Instead, differences in the strength of expression of lexical categories in a language should be taken as a dimension of variation to be mapped out and explored in a robust typological way, as this dissertation attempts to do. nice!

-In stark contrast to the first approach, some have embraced the existence of flexible categories and argued extensively for their existence (Broschart 1997; Gil 2005; Hengeveld 1992; Hengeveld & Rijkhoff 2005; Kinkade 1983; Kuipers 1968; Luuk 2010; Lier et al. 2013).
+In stark contrast to the first approach, some have embraced the existence of flexible categories and argued extensively for their existence (Broschart 1997; Gil 2005; Hengeveld 1992; Hengeveld & Rijkhoff 2005; Kinkade 1983; Kuipers 1968; Luuk 2010; van Lier et al. 2013).
 Some have even proposed that several new, flexible categories such as “non-verb” (Hengeveld 1992) or “noun/flexible” (Luuk 2010) be added to the classic typology of parts of speech.
 All these proposals have garnered heavy criticism.
-It is important for any typology of lexical flexibility to understand and incorporate these criticisms, so I briefly review them here.
+It is important for any typology of lexical flexibility to understand (do typologies understand?) and incorporate these criticisms, so I briefly review them here.

-Broadly speaking, the main argument leveled against lexical flexibility is that it ignores a great deal of item-specific knowledge speakers have about lexemes and their uses in different functions.
+Broadly speaking, the main argument leveled against lexical flexibility is that it ignores a great deal of item-specific knowledge speakers have about lexemes and their uses in different functions. (!)
 Both Croft (2001:65–75) and Evans & Osada (2005a), for example, criticize Hengeveld’s notion of flexible categories (Hengeveld 1992; Hengeveld & Rijkhoff 2005) on the basis that the meaning of a lexeme changes when it is used in different functions.
 Mithun also has in various studies (1999:56–67; 2000; 2017) illustrated the impressive level of item-specific and idiosyncratic knowledge that speakers have about lexemes, their distributional contexts, and the semantic shifts they undergo in different constructions.
 Because the meaning that results from semantic shifts is conventional, often idiosyncratic, and language-specific, patterns of semantic shift constitute a basis for distinguishing between classes of lexemes.
-Yet even in cases where semantic shifts are patterned and non-idiosyncratic, the particular pattern of shift is still a language-specific fact that applies to a subset of the lexicon, thereby providing the basis for demarcating a lexical category.
-Researchers that emphasize the conventionalized and item-specific nature of lexical semantics thus tend to view cases of lexical flexibility as conversion or zero derivation, and languages purported to be highly flexible as ones in which such conversion is rampant.
+Yet even in cases where semantic shifts are patterned and non-idiosyncratic, the particular pattern of shift is still a language-specific fact that applies to a subset of the lexicon, thereby providing the basis for demarcating a lexical category. (yes) Researchers that emphasize the conventionalized and item-specific nature of lexical semantics thus tend to view cases of lexical flexibility as conversion or zero derivation, and languages purported to be highly flexible as ones in which such conversion is rampant.